 What Happens When Crested Geckos are Exposed to Heat and Cold?

 Exposure to hot temperatures

-If you live in a hot region or if it’s a really hot summer you’ll need to move the terrarium into a cooler room.
-Crested geckos can have stress from the heat and can even get a heat stroke if the temperature reaches temperatures above 85 degrees Fahrenheit (29 degrees Celsius).
+If you live in a hot region or if there’s a really hot summer, you’ll need to move the terrarium into a cooler room.
+Crested geckos can have stress from the heat and can even get a heat stroke if temperatures are above 85 degrees Fahrenheit (29 degrees Celsius).

 Cresties can easily get overheated when it’s too hot.
-When the terrarium is next to a window the hot sun that shines through the window may raise the temperature in the terrarium really fast.
-It’s for that reason that I wouldn’t recommend placing the terrarium next to a window.
+For example, when the terrarium is next to a window, the hot sun that shines through the window may raise the temperature in the terrarium fast.
+For that reason, I wouldn’t recommend placing the terrarium next to a window.

 Exposure to cold temperatures

-During the winter cresties will tolerate night-time temperature drops as low as about 65 degrees Fahrenheit (18 degrees Celsius).
-They can even tolerate temperatures as low as 50 degrees Fahrenheit (10 degrees Celsius) if they are able to warm up later.
+During the winter, cresties will tolerate night-time temperature drops as low as about 65 degrees Fahrenheit (18 degrees Celsius).
+They can even take temperatures as low as 50 degrees Fahrenheit (10 degrees Celsius) if they can warm up later.